 Oyster habitat is comprised of oyster reefs, and therefore the presence or absence of oysters is expected to have an impact on habitat.
-One method for evaluating oyster restoration success is by determining oyster habitat persistence (Baggett et al 2015).
-According to a review article written by 20 frequently cited researchers on oysters and oyster restoration in the US, the metric to determine oyster habitat (reef) persistence is "reef areal dimension," and consists of five measurements taken at various frequencies (Table 1).
-Two of these metrics - oyster density and size-frequency distribution serve as proxies for population at a given moment in time; the research indicates that high population (high oyster density and size-frequency distribution) over time are indicators of oyster habitat persistence.
+One method for evaluating oyster restoration success is by determining oyster habitat persistence (Baggett et al. 2015).
+According to a review article written by 20 frequently cited researchers on oysters and oyster restoration in the U.S., the metric to determine oyster habitat (reef) persistence is "reef areal dimension," and consists of five measurements taken at various frequencies (Table 1).
+Two of these metrics-oyster density and size-frequency distribution serve as proxies for population at a given moment in time; the research indicates that high population (high oyster density and size-frequency distribution) over time are indicators of oyster habitat persistence.
 These metrics are also proxies for recruitment and survivorship on the reef.
 While this does not numerically describe the relationship between population and persistence, it does provide guidance on methods to help predict that relationship.

 Table 1.
-Reef Aerial Dimension Metrics (Source: Baggert et al. 2015)
+Reef Aerial Dimension Metrics

 Metric Methods Units Frequency Performance Criteria Project Footprint Measure maximal aerial extent of reef using GPS, surveyor's measuring wheel or transect tape, or aerial imagery; subtidal, use sonar or SCUBA. m2 Preconstruction, within 3 months post construction, minimum 1-2 years post construction; preferably 4-6 years.
-None

 After events that could alter reef area.
-Reef Area Measure area of each patch reef dGPS, surveyor's measuring wheel or transect tape, or aerial imagery; subtidal, use sonar or depth finder with ground truthing.
-Sum all patches to get total reef area. m 2 Preconstruction, within 3 months post construction, minimum 1-2 years post construction; preferably 4-6 years.
+None Reef Area Measure area of each patch reef dGPS, surveyor's measuring wheel or transect tape, or aerial imagery; subtidal, use sonar or depth finder with ground truthing.
+Sum all patches to get total reef area. m2 Preconstruction, within 3 months post construction, minimum 1-2 years post construction; preferably 4-6 years.
 After events that could alter reef area.
 None Reef Height Measure using graduated rod and transit, or survey equipment; subtidal, use sonar or depth finder m Preconstruction, within 3 months post construction, minimum 1-2 years post construction; preferably 4-6 years.
 After events that could alter reef area.
 Positive or Neutral Change Oyster Density Utilize quadrats.
 Collect substrate to depth necessary to obtain all live oysters within quadrat, and enumerate live oysters, including recruits.
-If project involved the use of seed oysters, enumerate all seed oysters present in quadrat. ind/ m 2 Immediately after deployment if using seed oysters.
-Otherwise, annually at the end of oyster growing season(will vary by region),1-2 years at minimum; preferably 4-6 years Based on short- and long-term goals developed using available regional and project-type data, as well as current and/or historical local/regional densities.
-Size- frequency distribution Measure shell height of at least 50 live oysters per oyster density sample mm (size), number or %per bin (size dist.)
+If project involved the use of seed oysters, enumerate all seed oysters present in quadrat. individuals/ m2 Immediately after deployment if using seed oysters.
+Otherwise, annually at the end of oyster growing season (will vary by region), 1-2 years at minimum; preferably 4-6 years Based on short- and long-term goals developed using available regional and project-type data, as well as current and/ or historical local/regional densities.
+Size- frequency distribution Measure shell height of at least 50 live oysters per oyster density sample mm (size), number or % per bin (size dist.)
 Annually at the end of oyster rowing season (will vary by region) in conjunction with oyster density sampling, at a minimum.
-None
+None of population were determined in 2007 and 2009 at 185 million oysters of various age classes.
+The researchers indicate that this thriving population measured three and five years after the restoration is a strong indicator of reef persistence.